Why I Write About Humane Travel

 Later that night, back at the luxury hotel with the incredible view of the ocean, I cried until sunrise the next morning which happened to be my birthday.
 I made up my mind–the only birthday gift I wanted was to go back and find that poor mommy dog, who I named “Nova”, even though I didn’t know what the heck I would do once I found her.
 My loved one patiently drove me back to the area where we had seen her and we searched down all the streets around there but no mommy dog.
 More tears resulted but also a solemn promise rose from my soul that day.
 Nova, I will help dogs like you and your puppies, I promised her.
 I will work to help with everything in my power.

-At the time, I was in law school—a second career for me after nearly 20 years working with a major airline in sales and marketing.
+At the time, I was in law school—a second career for me after nearly 20 years working in sales and marketing.
 I went on to graduate and become a licensed attorney.
 It took me a few years to get settled enough to be ready to help but then I sat down at the computer one evening and searched for ways to help.
-I came upon Darci Galati and her organization, CANDi-Cats and Dogs International (www.candiinternational.org) and sent off an email asking how to help.
-Darci immediately responded and welcomed me into the sometimes wonderful/sometimes strange and challenging world of animal rescue.
+I came upon an organization that helped dogs in Mexico and sent off an email asking how to help.
+Someone immediately responded and welcomed me into the rewarding but challenging world of animal rescue.